KamilaHase/MS1---International-Open-Preschool/README.md

 **HOME**

 ##### Öppna Förskolas in Sweden
 You may have heard of the öppna förskola institutions in Sweden - an equivalent to a preschool where children are accompanied by their parents (and no responsibility is taken from the staff) but they can fully enjoy the large premises full of toys.
-Moreover there is a sing and rhytm session led by our professional educator in the middle of the opening session.
+Moreover, you may check our Event section to see what other activities we offer.

-As a parent you get the opportunity to make new, mainly international contacts, receive information about life in Göteborg and Sweden or get support in the parental role in a new country.
+As a parent you get the opportunity to make new, mainly international contacts, receive information about life in Gothenburg, Sweden or get support in the parental role in a new country.

-It is free to visit open preschools and you do not need to register in advance.
+It is free to visit our International Open Preschool and you do not need to register in advance.

 ###### Wednesdays 14-17
 ###### Fridays 9-12